 Online Courses: Online courses are distributed through the Internet, and students who enroll in online classes must have access to a computer with Internet access.
 Required skills include basic word processing and the ability to utilize email.
 In order to be successful, online learners must be able to work independently with minimal supervision.
 For some online classes, meetings for orientation, testing and review are held on campus.

-Hybrid Courses: Hybrid courses are combinations of online, videoconferencing or traditional face-to-face classroom instruction.
+Hybrid Courses: Hybrid courses are combinations of online and traditional face-to-face classroom instruction.
 A designated percentage of the class is delivered on campus, and the remaining percentage is delivered in the online environment.
 The percentages will vary according to the needs of the particular class as determined by the instructor.

 For a current list of e-learning opportunities, visit the MyCF web portal.